Educational Sessions:

 Platform: CHIA's Educational Hub, our online library.

 NOTE: Once you pay, you will automatically receive an email with the Hub link.
 Be sure to check your spam/junk/clutter folder if you do not find it in your inbox.
+You will be given 30 days to download your certificate after watching the full webinar.

 Languages: